GaiamTV/gaia-challenge-fullstack/README.md

 1. Try to timebox no more than 2-3 hours for this exercise.

 ### Acceptance Criteria
 1. Implement a simple form using React that accepts a numeric id value.
-This id corresponds to one of our original video series (`seriesId`).
+This id corresponds to one of Gaia's original video series (`seriesId`).
    * Sample test values:
      1. `122881`
      1. `179166`
      1. `166896`
-1. Use the `seriesId` to make a RESTful call to an API that responds with the metadata for the related series.
-You will implement the handler for this API endpoint.
-The handler should:
+   * On form submit - pass `seriesId` with an http request to the local Express server.
+1. Implement a route handler in the local Express server that:
-   * Use the `seriesId` included on the HTTP request to proxy another external HTTP request.
+   * Uses the `seriesId` included on the incoming http request to proxy another external http request to Gaia content API's.
-   * Process and transform the response data (details below) and serve it back in the response to the original request.
+   * Process and transform response data and serve it back to the original request (response schema below).
-   * Handle any errors.
+   * Handle and pass along any errors
-1. When receiving a successful, and well-formed response from the API service, the web app should render the following:
+1. When receiving a successful, and well-formed response from the Express server, the web app should render the following:
    * The hero artwork for the series.
    * The title for the series.
    * An ordered list of episode titles in ascending order.

 _UX and layout requirements are detailed below._

 #### Starting Points: